Perfect New York Style Cheesecake (no cracks)

 - Turn oven down to 225F.
 Place large pan of water on lowest rack.

-- In bowl of stand mixer, combine softened cream cheese (the softer the better) and sugar.
+- In bowl of stand mixer, combine lukewarm cream cheese and sugar.
 Mix until smooth and creamy.
 Add eggs, egg yolks, and vanilla.
 Mix until smooth.
 Add flour and heavy cream, blending and scraping down sides until fully incorporated and smooth.

 - Turn oven off.
-Crack oven open a bit, and allow cheesecake to cool at least 2 hours or longer (I leave it until it reaches room temp.)
+Crack oven open a bit, and allow cheesecake to cool at least 2 hours or longer – I leave it in oven until it reaches room temperature.

-- * For a simple but yummy strawberry topping, slice up 16-20 oz strawberries, mix with 1/4 cup granulated sugar, and allow to macerate a bit.
+- Optional Strawberry Topping: slice up 16-20 oz strawberries, mix with 1/4 cup granulated sugar, and allow to macerate 30-60 minutes or until a thick sauce forms around the berries.
 Spoon over cheesecake slices.

 Did you make this?